whistlegraph/aesthetic-computer/README.txt

 *** qol (systems) ***
 - [] entering `prod` in vscode extension or `local` should send a message that toggles "local" mode.
+- [] speed up the load time of the local server significantly... try re-enabling caching? and try to speed up the general loading.
+- [] make sure local and prod mode work automatically / well in the extension
 - [] chat needs external logs to check for failures
 - [] session udp service shouldn't fail or needs logs checked and should move to